 Not quite pretty, is it?
 The ugliness is the result of XMLSerializer's indenting element and text nodes in accordance with their relative location in the document without removing what was probably "ignorable whitespace" in the original document.
 In other words, odds are, the whitespace in is not an integral part of 2.xml's content.
 However, your parser is not designed to remove ignorable whitespace.
 In fact, it shouldn't.
-Only validating parsers (i.e., parsers that validate their input against a DTD or an XML schema) have the luxury of removing such whitespace.11
+Only validating parsers (i.e., parsers that validate their input against a DTD or an XML schema) have the luxury of removing such whitespace.8

-However, if you are so inclined, in the interests of pretty-printing, brownie points and, quite possibly, brownies, enhance your parser so that it neither includes in SAX events ignorable whitespace nor fires SAX events for sequences of characters composed entirely of ignorable whitespace.
-Let us define "ignorable whitespace" to be any contiguous sequence of characters for which java.lang.Character.isWhitespace returns true that appears immediately following some element's start tag and immediately before another element's start tag, immediately following some element's start tag and immediately before some non-whitespace character data, or immediately following some non-whitespace data and immediately before some element's end tag.
+However, if you are so inclined, in the interests of pretty-printing, brownie points, and, quite possibly, brownies, enhance your parser so that it neither includes in SAX events ignorable whitespace nor fires SAX events for sequences of characters composed entirely of ignorable whitespace.
+Let us define "ignorable whitespace" to be any contiguous sequence of characters for which java.lang.Character.isWhitespace returns true that appears (1) immediately following some element's start tag and immediately before another element's end tag, (3) immediately following some element's start tag and immediately before some non-whitespace character data, (4) immediately following some element's end tag, (5) immediately following some element's end tag and immediately before another element's end tag.
 Whitespace characters in attributes' values are not ignorable and are to be left intact.